marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

   name is assumed to be a safe call thus direct calls are not instrumented by the compiler.

-  The :gcc-attr:`nocf_check` attribute is applied to an object's type.
+  The :x86-fn-attr:`nocf_check` attribute is applied to an object's type.
   In case of assignment of a function address or a function pointer to another pointer, the attribute is not carried over from the right-hand object's type; the type of left-hand object stays unchanged.
-The compiler checks for :gcc-attr:`nocf_check` attribute mismatch and reports a warning in case of mismatch.
+The compiler checks for :x86-fn-attr:`nocf_check` attribute mismatch and reports a warning in case of mismatch.

   .. code-block:: c++